waterbycounty

 What's happening with rivers in Sullivan County right now?

-Sullivan County's primary USGS streamgage on the DELAWARE R ABOVE LACKAWAXEN R is currently reading 5,860 cubic feet per second — 175% of the long-term mean of 3,351.05 cfs.
+Sullivan County's primary USGS streamgage on the DELAWARE R ABOVE LACKAWAXEN R has a pipeline snapshot of 5,860 cubic feet per second — 175% of the long-term mean of 3,351.05 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sullivan County water compare to the New York average?